osmandapp/web/main/docs/user/start-with/download-maps.md

 If you are using a VPN, OsmAnd can offer you a regional map, giving you the option to choose a different map than your actual geography.

-It is important to note that you can skip the download step if you already have previous [OsmAnd Cloud](../personal/osmand-cloud.md) settings.
+It is important to note that you can skip this download step, and if you already have previous [OsmAnd Cloud](../personal/osmand-cloud.md) settings this step can also be skipped.
 This is convenient if you have reinstalled the application or want to restore the previous user experience without having to re-select regions and settings.

 ### Download Maps menu